GWENT BADMINTON ASSOCIATION

-1.2 A league subcommittee that shall be responsible to the executive Committee of the Association and shall be elected annually in accordance with the Rules of the Association shall manage the affairs of the League.
+1.2 A League Fixture Secretary, responsible to the Executive Committee of the Association and elected annually in accordance with the Rules of the Association, shall manage the affairs of the League.

 1.3 The League shall consist of four sections, one for each of Men’s, Ladies and Mixed Doubles plus a 2 by 2 competition.

 1.4 Each section shall be divided into divisions, each division consisting of (as far as possible) six teams.
 Where this is not possible, the tendency shall be to have larger rather than smaller divisions.

-1.5 The objectives of the League shall be to administer an annual series of matches between teams from eligible clubs and generally to foster and encourage the game of badminton in the County of Gwent, encompassing Blaenau Gwent, Caerphilly, Monmouthshire, Newport and Torfaen, (the Area).
+1.5 The objectives of the League shall be to administer an annual series of matches between teams from eligible clubs and generally to foster and encourage the game of badminton in the former County of Gwent, encompassing Blaenau Gwent, Caerphilly, Monmouthshire, Newport and Torfaen, (the Area).

 2.1 For a club to be eligible to compete in the League, the club must :

-2.1.1 Have a home playing venue, with at least two courts available for match play, within the Area (where recommended by the League Subcommittee, a club with a home playing venue outside the Area, may be deemed eligible at the discretion of the executive Committee of the Association), and
+2.1.1 Have a home playing venue, with at least two courts available for match play, within the Area (where recommended by the League Fixture Secretary, a club with a home playing venue outside the Area, may be deemed eligible at the discretion of the Executive Committee of the Association), and

 2.1.2 Be affiliated to the Association (or, in the case of a club with a home playing venue outside the Area, have paid to the Association a fee equal to the club affiliation fee), and

 2.1.3 Be affiliated to the Welsh Badminton Union (the Union).

-2.2 No player may represent more than one club in any one section of the league competition in a single season except by the permission of the League Fixtures Secretary if it is considered that a particular exception to this rule should be made.
+2.2 No player may represent more than one club in any one section of the league competition in a single season except by the permission of the League Fixture Secretary if it is considered that a particular exception to this rule should be made.

 2.3 For a player to be eligible to represent a club in league competition, he must have been registered with both the Union and the Association as a member of that club prior to the date of any match in which he is to compete.